Dewayne White

-Dewayne White (born October 19, 1979) is a former American defensive end.
-He entered the league as the Tampa Bay Buccaneers top overall selection in the 2003 NFL Draft.
+Dewayne White (born October 19, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He entered the league as the 64th overall pick in the second round by the Tampa Bay Buccaneers in the 2003 NFL draft.
 Tied a team record by recording at least half-a-sack in six consecutive games in 2004.
 During the end of 2005 season he gained notoriety when he blocked a crucial field goal against the Atlanta Falcons, and then scored his first NFL touchdown the following week on a sack and fumble return against the New Orleans Saints.
-Dewayne has 4 children in total, 3 daughters and one son.
-On March 3, 2007, White signed a 5-year, $29 million contract with the Lions.
+On March 3, 2007, White signed a 5-year, $29 million contract with the Detroit Lions.
 The Lions released him to free agency on March 8, 2010.